yahoo/fili/docs/glossary.md

 ### Request Handler

 A Request Handler is the type of component that makes up the Request Handling phase of the workflow.
 Request Handlers work with a Druid Query and have the API Request available.
-This allows them to do things like manipulate the Druid query to, for example, enhance a metric or update the query in ways that the Template Druid Query for the Logical Metric was not able to express.
+This allows them to do things like manipulating the Druid query to, for example, enhance a metric or update the query in ways that the Template Druid Query for the Logical Metric was not able to express.